libpd/libpd/README.md

 ### java, csharp, objc, cpp, python

 Glue for using libpd with Java, C#, Objective C, C++ and Python.
 Feel free to improve or add support for other languages such as Lua.

 ### samples

-Contains a small sample program in C built on top of libpd, a sample project in Java that uses JavaSound, and the cppTest & iOSTest Xcode projects.
+Contains small sample programs and tests in the various supported langauges.

 Java Builds
 -----------